How to build a new fence and have your neighbour share the cost

 Guidelines on the form and contents of the cross-notice are contained in the First Schedule of the FENCING ACT 1978.

 How can I resolve a dispute with my neighbour?

 If you and your neighbour cannot agree on a proposal for a fence, the dispute may be resolved through the Disputes Tribunal or the District Court.

 If a fence is damaged or destroyed and requires immediate work, either your or your neighbour may do the work and recover half the cost from the other.

 What about swimming pool fences?

-If you're required to build a fence under the FENCING OF SWIMMING POOLS ACT 1987, the extra work that is required by that Act over and above what would otherwise by required is your responsibility as the pool owner.
+If you're required to build a fence under the BUILDING (POOLS) AMENDMENT ACT 2016, the extra work that is required by that Act over and above what would otherwise by required is your responsibility as the pool owner.